caseymccullough/race-keeper-server/server/README.md

 | POST   | http://localhost:8080/runners              | Add a runner to the database                                      |
 | GET    |http://localhost:8080/runners/city/Boulder | Get runner by city                                                |

+## Results

+The API can return information about race results at the following end points